velipso/polybooljs/README.md

 # Features

 1. Clips polygons for all boolean operations
-2. Removes unnecessary verticies
+2. Removes unnecessary vertices
-3. Handles segments that are coincident (overlap perfectly, share verticies, one inside the other, etc)
+3. Handles segments that are coincident (overlap perfectly, share vertices, one inside the other, etc)
 4. Uses formulas that take floating point irregularities into account (via configurable epsilon)

 # Demo